davidomahony/Algorithms/Coding/Arrays&Hashes.md

     }
 ```

+#### Time & Space
+The main function contains one loop iterating through the nums array, we then make use of a hashset for potentially two more operations O(n).O(1).O(1) which give us O(n)

+Time complexity = O(n)

+As we only create a dictionary which can be equal to the size of the array or some what less depending on repeating characters we get a space complexity of O(n)

+Space Complexity = O(n)

 *Note this problem is the first example where we show the use of a hashset can be used to achieve linear time complexity*